bic-org-uk/bic-lcf/docs/LCF-RESTWebServiceSpecification.md

     POST http://192.168.0.99:80/lcf/1.0/loans?confirmation=Y

-If a charge is applicable, the response may report an exception unless the 'charge-acknowledged' parameter is included in the request, e.g.
+If a charge is applicable, the response may report an exception unless _either_ the 'charge-acknowledged' parameter is included in the request, e.g.

     POST http://192.168.0.99:80/lcf/1.0/loans?charge-acknowledged=Y

+_or_ the exception response contains an acknowledgement code to be included in the request (see [examples below](#checkout)).

 An XML document that conforms to the XML schema for a loan entity (E05) must be uploaded with the request.